DavidLeoni/divercli/docs/README.md

 my-script.sql
  .
  .
- .

 ```

-DiverCli comes with full support for <a href="http://h2database.com" target="_blank"> H2 database </a>, which is shipped with DiverCli and doesn't require separate installation.
+DiverCli comes with full support for <a href="http://h2database.com" target="_blank"> H2 database </a>, which is shipped with DiverCli and doesn't require separate installation (for info on browsing databases, see [Tools page](Tools#h2)).

 Let's create our first H2 file-based database with Wordnet 3.1 inside: